SiobhanP1/art-shop-ecommerce-store/README.md

 * The sign in, log in and log out pages are modified versions of the templates provided by Allauth for user account and authentication.
-* Logged-in users can access their profile page, view previous orders and edit or delete their information.
 * The sign in and log in form inputs use built-in Django validation to check that the user enters a suitable password and username.
 * Logged-in admin users can access the admin dashboard and view, edit, add and delete product,